-- Be sure to place a piece of cloth around the fuel hose joint. - Open the both tabs of the joint lock outward and slide the joint lock downward. - Pull the fuel hose joint out of the upstream injector pipe.
+- Disconnect the upstream injector connector. - Be sure to place a piece of cloth around the fuel hose joint. - Wipe off the dirt of the surface around the connection using a cloth or a soft brush. - Remove the fuel hose joint according to the above same procedure.

+- A. Upstream Injector Connector

+- B. Cloth

-A. Tabs B. Fuel Hose Joint C. Cloth
+- C. Fuel Hose Joint

-- Remove the rear frame mounting bolts on the left and right sides. - Pull the rear frame rearward with the air cleaner housing.
+- Remove the rear frame mounting bolts on the left and right sides.

+- Pull the rear frame rearward with the air cleaner housing.